igorkasyanchuk/sweet_staging/README.md

 ```

 You can use configuration options above to protect access to the logs for a specific user or by HTTP BASIC auth.

+Please note, that this is not a real Rails console as we used, it's basically evaluating Ruby code sent to the server (stateless).

 ## Installation